d-khan/Python-exercise/Variables.md

 # Check the memory address of var1 again
 print(hex(id(var1)))
 ```
 You should see two different addresses of var1.
-Please explain why there are two different addresses.
+Please explain why there are two distinct addresses.
 What happened to the first address?

 ```
 # ________________________________________________________________________